LiorKogan/Developing_Data_Products/README.md

 When the function entered is not valid, an error message will be displayed instead of these output elements.

 This application is available at http://lior.shinyapps.io/Developing_Data_Products

+Alternatively, you can download server.R and ui.R and execute

+library(shiny); runApp("my_app")

+from R.

 Enjoy!